croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 ## **Try it out!**
 ![QR](https://chart.googleapis.com/chart?chs=50x50&amp;cht=qr&amp;chld=L|0&amp;chl=https://codepen.io/)
-The first thing to do is mouse over the small **QR code** in the bottom left of the CodePen window to expand it, then click or scan its expanded form.
+The first thing to do is click or scan the **QR code** near the top right of the CodePen window.
 This will launch a new CodePen instance of this session.
 If you compare the two counters, you will see that they are identical.
 If you click the counter in either of these views, the counts in both will reset to 0.

 ## **Edit it!**

-To make changes, click the "Edit on CodePen" button on the top right.
+To make changes, click the "Edit on CodePen" button on the CodePen title bar.

 **NOTE:** If you make a change to your own Croquet CodePen app, you MUST save it before you create a new instance/copy.